Rain dust: History

 The rain dust phenomenon was studied by Italian scientist Giuseppe Maria Giovene (1753–1837), who managed to correctly explain the phenomenon as early as 1803.
 On 7 March 1803, rain dust fell over Southern Italy's region Apulia.
 At that time, people believed that the rain was caused by the explosions of Italy's volcanoes Mount Vesuvius or Etna, or that it was due to the transport of matter coming from the sea floor and raised by vapor.
 Giuseppe Maria Giovene related the phenomenon to the wind which occurred prior to the rain event, and he came to the conclusion that the sand had come from Africa and that it had been pushed by the wind coming from south-east.

 Geography

 Rain dust is common in the Western and Southern Mediterranean, where the dust supply comes from the atmospheric depressions going through the northern part of North Africa.
 The main sources of desert dust reach the Iberian Peninsula and the Balearic Islands in the form of dust transported by wind or rain from the Sahara, Atlas Mountains in Morocco and Central Algeria.

 Mud rains are relatively frequent and had been increasing in early 1990s in the Mediterranean Basin.

 It also occurs in arid desert regions of North America such as west Texas or Arizona.
-It occasionally happens in the grasslands as it did in Bexar County, Texas on March 18, 2008.
+It occasionally happens in the grasslands as it did in Bexar County, Texas on March 18, 2008, and in the Chicago metropolitan area on March 19, 2025, when severe storms lofted dust from surrounding agricultural plains across Illinois.